top of page

 2. Body: Explain the recommendation and provide 3-4 supporting reasons

-3. Conclusion: Summarize why this is the best course of action
+3. Conclusion: Summarise why this is the best course of action

 To what extent (8 marks) - Consider the merits of an argument or concept